packetzero/code1920/README.md

 All results must be submitted by Sunday January 5th at 10PM CT.

  - [microbio](/microbio) 1 (Genetic Code) - 50 points
- - microbio 2 (Translate) - up to 200 points
+ - microbio 2 (Translate) - 150 points + up to 50 points for style and creativity
  - microbio 3 (Make a Protein) - 100 points
  - [crispr](./crispr) 1 (TopN) - 75 points
- - crispr 2 (FindRepeats)- up to 150 points
+ - crispr 2 (FindRepeats)- 100 points + up to 50 points for style and creativity
  - crispr 3 (large genome file) - 100 points
  - crispr 4 (command-line) - 50 points

+Some points will be on style and

 ## Sign-up
 Email ctf@bluesand.org from your school email address and tell me the nickname you want to show up in the scoreboard.
 If the nickname is inappropriate, I will make up a nickname for you 😛.